sarveshkapre/Strong-Password-and-Password-Hash-Generator/README.md

 Part I: (brute.c)

-There is a password system you want to break into.
 The system accepts hashes of alphanumeric passwords consisting of up to 16 bytes.
 This C program generates hashes of all possible passwords.
 That is, the program will output all passwords with corresponding hashes.

 Part II: (pass2hash.c)